Consolidated Fund Act 2010

 Overview

 The Consolidated Fund Bill 2010 authorizes government spending for the financial years ending 31 March 2011 and 31 March 2012.
-It allows the Treasury to issue funds from the Consolidated Fund to cover approved government expenditure.
+It allows the Treasury to issue funds from the Consolidated Fund to cover this spending, which has already been approved by Parliament.

 Description